rolandshoemaker/dns-workbench/README.md

 A simple authoritative DNS workbench server written in Go that allows for quick loading and reloading of zone definitions.
-Because it can be setup and reconfigured extremely easily it's somewhat useful for testing and other random things.
-Plus it's so easy easy to use, you don't need a degree from ISC!
+Because it can be setup and reconfigured extremely easily it's somewhat useful for testing and other random things, you don't need a degree from ISC!

 ## Zone file